Redistricting roundup for the 11-state Midwest

 The Michigan Supreme Court dismissed the case, however, noting that partisan fairness also must be weighed against other criteria, such as keeping “communities of interest” together in a single district.

 Separately, two racial-discrimination lawsuits were filed in state and federal courts.
 The Michigan Supreme Court upheld the new maps in a February 2022 decision.
 Plaintiffs in that case had argued that because the new redistricting plans reduced the number of majority-minority districts (as compared to the old maps), the result would be an unlawful dilution of minority votes.
-Similar claims are at the center of the case before a U.S. District Court in Michigan (no ruling had been made as of June).
+Similar claims are at the center of the case before a U.S. District Court in Michigan (no ruling had been made as of late 2023).

 Minnesota: Panel of state judges draws maps again due to legislative stalemate